 - Code Testing – Involves more direct observational assessment of application design with full visibility into software source code to identify potential vulnerabilities.
 We are finding that companies are increasingly assessing application software executables directly, to determine security attributes.

-The application analysis information shown above is mostly generic in nature and based on best-practice, therefore to get a better understanding on what we can do for your business, all we ask is that you contact us to discuss your cybersecurity application analysis needs to protect your IT systems and data.
+The application analysis information shown above is mostly generic and based on best-practice, therefore to get a better understanding on what we can do for your business, all we ask is that you contact us to discuss your cybersecurity application analysis needs to protect your IT systems and data.

 Click here to contact us